NervanaSystems/ngraph/doc/sphinx/source/ops/get_output_element.rst

 .. code-block:: cpp

-   GetOutputElement  // Operation to get an output from an op
+   GetOutputElement  // Operation to select a unique output from an op

 Description